acrolinx/acrolinx-proxy-sample/README.md

 Please contact [Acrolinx SDK support](https://github.com/acrolinx/acrolinx-coding-guidance/blob/main/topics/sdk-support.md) for consulting and getting your integration certified.
-This sample works with a test license on an internal Acrolinx URL.
-This license is only meant for demonstration and developing purposes.
-Once you finished your integration, you'll have to get a license for your integration from Acrolinx.

 Acrolinx offers different other SDKs, and examples for developing integrations.